kagisearch/kagi-docs/docs/kagi/ai/assistant.md

 	- Llama 3.1 405B
 - Qwen
 	- Qwen QwQ 32b

-For our platform, Llama and Qwen models are hosted by Fireworks.ai.
-The other models are accessed through APIs provided by their respective companies.

-In either case, none of these the data you submit is contractually allowed to be used for training purposes.

 You can learn more about how these models compare in the [Kagi LLM Benchmarking Project](./llm-benchmark.md) page.